Quantum geodesic flows and curvature: Noncommutative states and divergence

+for all $a\in A$ and $X\in \cX $, where we have used Theorem~\ref{thmXstar} part 7).
+The second half of (\ref{unitarity}) is just the definition of $X$ real. \end{proof}

-Next, of we have a $*$-operation on an $A$-bimodule then we have a natural `reality' or $*$-preserving condition on any bimodule connection on it.
-We only need here the standard notion where the bimodule is $\Omega^1$ and its dual version where the bimodule is $\cX^L$.
-In the former case this appears as \cite{BegMa}
+Next, if we have a $*$-operation on an $A$-bimodule then we have a natural `reality' or $*$-preserving condition on any bimodule connection on it.
+We only need here the case of linear connections where the bimodule is $\Omega^1$ or its dual $\cX $.
+In the former case, the standard condition\cite{BegMa} can be written as

-from which it follows that $\sigma_L\,\dagger\, \sigma_L \,\dagger=\id$.
-Similarly on other bimodules with $*$-structure.
+where the left and right connections are related as in (\ref{nabnabL}).
+In this context $\sigma$ is necessarily invertible with $\sigma\,\dagger\, \sigma \,\dagger=\id$.
+Similarly on other bimodules with $*$-structure, including $\cX$.
+So far, $\hat\nabla$ is any left bimodule connection on $\cX$ but henceforth we assume it is the left version of the right connection $\nabla_\cX$,

+where $\nabla_\cX$ is dual to a left connection $\nabla^L$, corresponding to $\nabla$ on $\Omega^1$ as at the end of Section~\ref{secqlc}.
 Now we can check that Theorem~\ref{thmXstar} is fit for purpose in singling out a suitable reality condition for geodesic vector fields.

-\begin{corollary} Suppose the conditions of Theorem~\ref{thmXstar} with $\hat\nabla$ obtained from a $*$-preserving left bimodule connection $\nabla^L$ on $\Omega^1$.
-Then if $X(t)$ obeys the geodesic velocity equation Corollary~\ref{corveleq} and the initial vector field $X(0)$ is real, then we find that $\dot X$ is real if and only if, for all $\xi\in\Omega^1$ and all time $t$ (we suppress the explicit $t$ dependence of $X$ for clarity)
+\begin{corollary} Suppose the conditions of Theorem~\ref{thmXstar} with $\hat\nabla$ obtained from a $*$-preserving bimodule connection $\nabla$ on $\Omega^1$ as in (\ref{hatnabla}).
+If $X(t)$ obeys the geodesic velocity equation (\ref{coveleq}) and the initial vector field $X(0)$ is real then $\dot X$ is real if and only if, for all $\omega\in\Omega^1$ and all time $t$ (we suppress the explicit $t$ dependence of $X$ for clarity),